Exploring the Future of Cloud Computing

 Example:

-Platforms like AWS Cloud Development Kit (CDK), Red Hat OpenShift, and Google Cloud Run support cloud-native application development, improving software agility and innovation.
+Tools like AWS Cloud Development Kit (CDK), Red Hat OpenShift, and Google Cloud Run support cloud-native application development, helping businesses improve agility and innovate faster.

 1. Data Security and Privacy Risks